 Any food you can't digest will raise your stress hormones and likely contribute to endotoxin poisoning which severely effects mood, and thought life, not to mention energy, focus and motivation.

 Things that improve gut health include:

-- Eating enough calories to keep the stress response down (especially sugar in the from of fresh ripe fruits)
+Eating enough calories to keep the stress response down (especially in the form of fresh ripe fruits)

 Also, any type of creativity, progress, and learning in general, can lower stress, expand the mind and inspire and generate hope.